SaumikDana/Bayesian-Markov-chain-Monte-Carlo/README.md

 - Rate State Model Initialization with customizable parameters.
 - Time Series Generation and Bayesian Inference using MCMC.
 - Visualization with `matplotlib`.

-## Paper Summary
-Based on "Arriving at estimates of a rate and state fault friction model parameter using Bayesian inference and Markov chain Monte Carlo", https://www.sciencedirect.com/science/article/pii/S266654412200003X

 ## Contact
 For support or collaboration: dana.spk5@gmail.com